dilshankarunarathne/docker-notes/README.md

 `docker build -t hello-docker .`
 `-t` adds a default tag by Docker.
 `hello-docker` is the image name.
-`.` indicates the current directory
+`.` indicates the current directory to find the Dockerfile.